mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 - Turning cameras on so people can see each other makes a big difference in communication style – seeing someone's facial expression when they say something can often prevent misinterpreting what they are saying.
-And people can still be as sluggish as they like – dressing the upper body is totally enough for a video call.
+And people can still be as slovenly as they like – dressing the upper body is totally enough for a video call after all.
 - Muting yourself when you're not speaking is good practice but don't forget to unmute yourself when you want to say something – luckily most platforms have notifications now that warn people if they are speaking while being muted.